 Senior Vice President / Special Adviser on Latin America

 Washington, DC, USA

 Mark L. Schneider joined the International Crisis Group in spring 2001 as Senior Vice President and Special Adviser on Latin America.
 He directs the Washington advocacy office, conveying Crisis Group analyses and recommendations to the White House, the State Department, the Department of Defense, and Congress, as well as the World Bank and other international organisations.
-He also serves as special adviser on Latin America and on HIV/AIDS and security.
-In that role he has traveled to Afghanistan and Pakistan four times in recent years, to West Africa, Kenya, Ethiopia and the Eritrea, Haiti and the Andes and the Balkans.
+He also serves as special adviser on Latin America.
+He has traveled for Crisis Group to Afghanistan and Pakistan four times in recent years, to West Africa, Kenya, Ethiopia and the Eritrea, Haiti, Mexico, Central America, the Andes and the Balkans.
 He has testified numerous times before Senate and House committees.